Invariance principles for homogeneous sums of free random variables: Proof of Theorem Proof of Theorem 1.3

-Bounding each term of the form $\varphi\big( (X_{j_1^1} \cdots X_{j^1_d} )\cdots (X_{j^{2r}_1} \cdots X_{j^{2r}_d})\big)$ of this sum by means of Lemma \ref{unif-bo} leads to
+Bounding each term of the form $\varphi( (X_{j_1^1} \cdots X_{j^1_d} )\cdots(X_{j^{2r}_1} \cdots X_{j^{2r}_d}) )$ of this sum by means of Lemma \ref{unif-bo} leads to

-Recall the notations $\mathcal{G}_\ast^c(d^{\otimes 2r})$ and $C_\ga$ from the beginning of Section \ref{subsec:hyper}.
+Recall the notation $\mathcal{G}_\ast^c(d^{\otimes2r})$ and $C_\ga$ from the beginning of Section \ref{subsechyper}.
 By taking into account that $f_N$ is assumed to vanish on diagonals, it is easily seen that the above sum is equal to

-Therefore, we may apply Lemma \ref{lem:techn} so as to deduce that
+Therefore, we may apply Lemma \ref{lemtechn} so as to deduce that